Do Nothing Or Continue Making The Minimum Credit Card Payments

 The problem with this option is that it does nothing to improve your debt situation.
 If you are making minimum credit card payments, then a major portion of what you pay each month is going towards interest for the loan.

-Here’s an example: If Tom owes $15,000 in total unsecured debt, and he is making $300 payments each month, it will take Tom 9 years (108 months) to pay off that debt and he will end up paying over $17,400 in just interest, at 20% per annum.
+Here’s an example: If Tom owes $15,000 in total unsecured debt, and he is making $300 payments each month, it will take Tom 9 years (108 months) to pay off that debt and he will end up paying over $17,400 in just interest, at 20% per year.
 That’s $32,400 total for just $15,000 debt.
 The example assumes that the minimum payments on credit cards is made on time, every month.
 If Tom misses a month, or can’t pay the minimum, or needs MORE credit then he is going to be paying off the debt for even longer.

 Most credit cards charge a fee for exceeding your credit limit, which is easy to do when you’re paying so little of your bill every month, so be sure to avoid this mistake by making full-sized payments on your card.
 Maybe you would like to get out of debt doing it yourself.
 So other than the fact that you’ll be paying A LOT of money in interest, what are the other repercussions of making minimum payments only?